to-schi/seasonality-clustering/README.md

 # Seasonality Clustering
-Plotly Dashboard for the analysis of seasonality patterns in e-commerce product categories
+Plotly dashboard for the analysis of seasonality patterns in e-commerce product categories

 https://seasonality-clustering.herokuapp.com/